 Most children and young people are expected to work through the levels in a way which reflects their stage of maturity and the changing ways in which they engage with learning as they develop.
-Some children and young people will start learning at these levels earlier and others later, depending upon individual needs and aptitudes.
 The framework is however designed to be flexible in order to permit careful planning for those with additional support needs, including those who, for example, have a learning difficulty and those who are particularly able or talented.
+A set of Benchmarks for each of the Experiences and Outcomes, in each subject and within each level, help to guide the School in whether or not a child has achieved a specific level.